 Reconciliation just like the regulator wants

-Regulators require investment firms to conduct systematic reviews of their regulatory reporting submissions.
-With the ever increasing data quality checks conducted by regulators, it is important that reporting firms have in place the necessary tools and processes to verify reporting quality on a regular and ongoing basis.
-Cappitech offers clients several reconciliation tools to choose from to ensure the accuracy and completeness of their data.
+With the ever-increasing data quality checks conducted by regulators, it is imperative that reporting firms have in place the necessary tools and processes to verify reporting quality on a regular and ongoing basis.
+Cappitech offers several reconciliation options to choose from to ensure the accuracy and completeness of your data:

 The Cappitech solution allows you to compare trade data to transaction reports with line-by-line details of submissions to trades.
 The final XML reports received by the FCA are reconciled to MiFIR submissions and ensure you comply with best practices of monitoring transaction reporting.

 For those who need a bespoke reconciliation module, Cappitech is able to offer a field by field comparison between any two sources.
 This can include comparing books and records against your counterparty submissions, comparing against a clearing broker, internal systems, etc.

 This reconciliation module is a visual of historical statistics of unpaired, paired, matched and non-pairable submissions which includes, for example, per LEI details, granular details per UTI of mismatched fields and values and filters to query by date, pairing status, submission message and counterparty.

 Regulatory reconciliation is the process of comparing front office transactions to those submitted to regulators and trade repositories under transaction reporting for accuracy and completeness of reporting.
 The review should include checks that all trades that are under scope are in fact reported, transactions out of scope aren’t being reported and that data received by regulators matches sent submissions.